What’s a merit increase, and should your business use them?

 Meeting or exceeding performance goals during an evaluation

-As you can see, there is some overlap between bonuses and merit increases, which is what causes the confusion.
+As you can see, there is some overlap between bonuses and merit increases, which causes confusion.

 Some companies may hand out bonuses during annual performance reviews instead of merit increases.

-Just remember that the key difference is a merit increase is always a permanent boost to an employee’s salary, not a one-time lump sum.
+Remember that the key difference is that a merit increase is always a permanent boost to an employee’s salary, not a one-time lump sum.

 Once again, bonuses are another great way to encourage better individual performance, so if you have the capability, you should use them in tandem with merit increases.